-Below is a collection of feature stories about the international activities and accomplishments of Carleton’s faculty, students, and staff.
-Together, they provide a snapshot of our global outreach and reveal why internationalization is such an essential component of the university’s institutional fabric and fundamental character.
+Below is a collection of feature stories about the international activities and accomplishments of Carleton’s faculty, staff, and students.
+Together, they provide a snapshot of our global outreach and reveal why internationalization is such an essential component of the university’s strategic direction.

 Planting Seeds for Probation Reform in Pakistan: International Collaborators Secure Funding to Expand Original Pilot Project | August 2022